harunozceyhan/EasyRecyclerView/README.md

 </androidx.cardview.widget.CardView>
 ```

++ For now, **TextView** and **ImageView** is supported to set data.
+For ImageView, the image will be fetched automatically with the given url.

-Create a Model Class to set and list data.
+Create a Model Class to set data for each row.
 ```Kotlin
 package tr.com.ozcapps.easyrecyclerviewexample.models